- Baseplate

 Customer Success teams have visibility into invitation activity for their assigned customer customers.
 They can troubleshoot invite-related issues, provide guidance on best practices, and assist users experiencing difficulties with the invitation process.

-- As a Customer Success representative, I want to view invitation logs for my assigned customers so that I can assist users experiencing issues.
+- As a Customer Success representative, I want to send out invitations for my assigned customers to users that are not yet "on the system."

 - As a Customer Success representative, I want to resend invitations on behalf of users so that I can support onboarding efforts.

-- As a Customer Success representative, I want to provide guidance to users on best practices for inviting teammates so that adoption improves.
+- As a Customer Success representative, I want to be able to bulk invite users give a list of e-mail addresses

-customer Administrators can configure invitation settings at the customer level.
-They manage invitation permissions, set policies on who can invite whom, and monitor invitation logs.
+Customer Administrators can configure invitation settings at the customer level.
+They have the same basic view and permission manage invitation permissions, set policies on who can invite whom, and monitor invitation logs.
 Additionally, they can bulk-invite users for onboarding purposes.

 - As a customer Administrator, I want to enable or disable invitations within my customer so that I have control over user management.